 The following bullet points summarize the principles for the way forward to support current congestion level information exposure:

-- 5G System may use ECN marking for the purpose of Low Latency, Low Loss and Scalable Throughput services L4S according to [37] and [62] for uplink or and downlink QoS Flows via one of the following two methods.
+- 5G System may use ECN marking for the purpose of Low Latency, Low Loss and Scalable Throughput services L4S according to [37] and [62] for uplink and/or downlink QoS Flows via one of the following two methods.

 - To support L4S, NG-RAN performs ECN marking according to [37] and [62] for uplink and downlink in IP layer of the received packets.